The Ultimate London Speakeasy Guide

 A subterranean basement bar serving up cocktails inspired by cult films, including sippable incarnations of classics like Lost In Translation, Anchorman, and Titanic.
 Just watch out for the ice.

-How to get in: First, head to the The Artist Residence boutique hotel in Pimlico, inside which is located The Cambridge Street Café, and inside that is the Clarendon Cocktail Cellar.
-You’re best off asking.
+How to get in: First, head to the The Artist Residence boutique hotel in Pimlico, inside which is located The Cambridge Street Kitchen, and Cambridge Street Cellar Bar.

 Details: 52 Cambridge Street, SW1V 4QQ | Open Mon-Thurs 5-11pm, Fri & Sat 5pm-12am, Sun 5-10.30pm